apache/druid/docs/next-release-notes.md

 The web console now exposes a textual indication about running and pending tasks when a query is stuck due to lack of task slots.

 https://github.com/apache/druid/pull/13291

+### Query history

+Multi-stage queries no longer show up in the Query history dialog.
+They are still available in the **Recent query tasks** panel.